-- 14. That the modern sanitarium component of the Wellness Center and its accessory uses are "found to be necessary for the public health, safety, convenience or welfare."
+Wellness Center and its accessory uses are "found to be necessary for the public health, safety, convenience or welfare."
 As discussed in the staff report with regard to LCP Policy 3.5 (Regional Fair Share), the project helps to meet the need within the unincorporated areas of the County for affordable housing, as allocated by the Association of Bay Area Governments (ABAG), and for housing for the disabled as identified in the County's 2014-2022 Housing Element.
-As proposed and conditioned, the project would provide affordable housing for 70 persons, including 50 developmentally disabled adults, thereby helping to bridge the gap between the need for affordable housing and the supply of affordable housing in the County unincorporated area. - 15.
-That the establishment, maintenance and/or conducting of the proposed uses within the Airport Overlay (AO) Zoning District will not, under the circumstances of the particular case, result in a significant adverse impact to coastal resources, or be detrimental to the public welfare or injurious to property or improvements in said neighborhood.
+As proposed and conditioned, the project would provide affordable housing for 70 persons, including 50 developmentally disabled adults, thereby helping to bridge the gap between the need for affordable housing and the supply of affordable housing in the County unincorporated area.

+- Regarding the Big Wave NPA project, on May 19, 2015, the Board of b.
+Supervisors found that Tthat the establishment, maintenance and/or conducting of the proposed uses within the Airport Overlay (AO) Zoning District will not, under the circumstances of the particular case, result in a significant adverse impact to coastal resources, or be detrimental to the public welfare or injurious to property or improvements in said neighborhood.
 The maximum occupancy of land within the AO District over both project sites is 126 persons at any one time.
 Due to the intermittent use of both private and public parking uses, it is reasonable to anticipate no more than 126 persons within the AO Zone at any one time.
 As proposed and conditioned, the project would incorporate disclosures and mitigations adequate to address the concerns expressed by the Federal Aviation Administration, including Condition Nos.
-4.s and 47 through 50 which minimize noise impacts to Wellness Center residents and Condition No. 4.s which protects airport operations from potential noise complaints from Wellness Center residents. - 16.
-That the proposed use in the Coastal Zone is consistent with the policies and standards of the San Mateo County Local Coastal Program (LCP), as the project complies with applicable policies, including those of the Visual Resources, Housing, Hazards, Sensitive Habitats, and Shoreline Access Components of the LCP, as discussed in Section F.3 of the staff report.
+4.s and 47 through 50 which minimize noise impacts to Wellness Center residents and Condition No. 4.s which protects airport operations from potential noise complaints from Wellness Center residents. - c.
+Regarding the Big Wave NPA project, on May 19, 2015, the Board of Supervisors found that Tthat the proposed use in the Coastal Zone is consistent with the policies and standards of the San Mateo County Local Coastal Program (LCP), as the project complies with applicable policies, including those of the Visual Resources, Housing, Hazards, Sensitive Habitats, and Shoreline Access Components of the LCP.